pingcap/docs/tidb-cloud/serverless-external-storage.md

 # Configure External Storage Access for TiDB Serverless

-If you want to import data from or export data to an external storage in TiDB Serverless, you need to configure cross-account access.
-This document describes how to configure access to an external storage, including Amazon Simple Storage Service (Amazon S3), Google Cloud Storage (GCS) and Azure Blob Storage for TiDB Serverless.
+If you want to import data from or export data to an external storage in a TiDB Serverless cluster, you need to configure cross-account access.
+This document describes how to configure access to an external storage, including Amazon Simple Storage Service (Amazon S3), Google Cloud Storage (GCS) and Azure Blob Storage for TiDB Serverless clusters.

-If you need to configure these external storages for TiDB Dedicated, see [Configure Amazon S3 Access and GCS Access for TiDB Dedicated](/tidb-cloud/config-s3-and-gcs-access.md).
+If you need to configure these external storages for a TiDB Dedicated cluster, see [Configure Amazon S3 Access and GCS Access for TiDB Dedicated](/tidb-cloud/config-s3-and-gcs-access.md).

 ## Configure Amazon S3 access

-To allow a TiDB Serverless cluster to access your Amazon S3 bucket, you need to configure the bucket access for TiDB Serverless.
+To allow a TiDB Serverless cluster to access your Amazon S3 bucket, you need to configure the bucket access for the cluster.
 You can use either of the following methods to configure the bucket access:

 - Use a Role ARN: use a Role ARN to access your Amazon S3 bucket.
 - Use an AWS access key: use the access key of an IAM user to access your Amazon S3 bucket.